-Scars & acne scars are a common problem for many patients as they frequently develop after trauma to the skin.
+Scars & acne scars are common problems for many patients as they frequently develop after trauma to the skin.
 Scarring is part of the natural healing process of your skin.
-As the body repairs the wound, fibrotic tissue replaces the injured skin, forming a protective tissue.
+As the body repairs the wound, fibrotic tissue replaces the injured skin, forming protective tissue.
 The type of tissue scar that develops depends on the cause of injury, the depth of the wound, its location, and other variables.
-Part of the population suffers post-surgery scarring, which are relatively hard to treat.
-An example is a post C-section scar on a women’s lower abdomen.
+Part of the population suffers post-surgery scarring, which is relatively hard to treat.
+An example is a post-C-section scar on a woman’s lower abdomen.
 Much more common, and most displeasing are acne scars.
-But these scars can be fixed by some ways like: ablative lasers such as the carbon dioxide laser (CO2)10600nm, Professional Fractional Co2 Laser Machine, 1550nm Fractional laser system, PDT led light therapy for the face.
+But these scars can be fixed in some ways like ablative lasers such as the carbon dioxide laser (CO2)10600nm, Professional Fractional Co2 Laser Machine, 1550nm Fractional laser system, PDT led light therapy for the face.

 - Ablative lasers such as the carbon dioxide laser (CO2), ablative lasers work by destroying the epidermis to a certain depth.
-Healing times for ablative therapy are much longer and the risk profile is greater compared to non ablative therapy; however, non ablative therapy offers only minor improvements in cosmetic appearance of strophic and acne scars.
+Healing times for ablative therapy are much longer and the risk profile is greater compared to non-ablative therapy; however, non-ablative therapy offers only minor improvements in the cosmetic appearance of atrophic and acne scars.

-- 1550nm Fractional laser, Fractional RF and latest fractional plasma as most safe and non-invasive way without any downtime.
+- 1550nm Fractional laser, Fractional RF, and latest fractional plasma as the safest and non-invasive way without any downtime.